Where is King’s?

 Can people visit me?

 Yes, of course.
 The best time is after school at and before Boarders’ Study or later on in the evening.
 If you miss prep for any reason, you have to do the work some other time, so it’s best to avoid visits then.
 The weekend is an excellent time for visits, if you are staying in.
 Please ask your visitors to make sure they introduce themselves to the staff on duty.

 What happens if I feel ill and it's the middle of the night?

-Please tell someone.
-At home you'd wake mum or dad.
-Here you wake the Housemaster or Mistress, or one of the Tutors.
+Please tell your Housemistress or one of the Tutors if you feel ill in the night.
+At home you'd wake mum or dad - here you wake your Housemistress or one of the Tutors.
 There will always be somebody to look after you.